 be to hire your own

-criminal defense attorney in Century City and Sherman Oaks, however, since the success
+criminal defense attorney in Century City and Woodland Hills, however, since the success

 of your case depends greatly on your attorney's experience.
 Each lawyer

 with Taub & Taub, P.C. has more than 20 years of legal experience,

 giving our team more than 40 combined years of experience to use on your

 behalf.
 Our attorneys thoroughly investigate and research each case and